York karate Dojo was formed when Sensei Simon Flint departed Haxby

 elite level competitors.
 One student from York Karate Dojo, Harry

-Hardcastle, is a current membeer of the All Karate Styles England
+Hardcastle, is a current member of the All Karate Styles England

 Squad, the first from York to ever reach such a standard.